 2) They feel very lightweight.
-You truly can not feel these on the skin once they dry.
+You truly can not feel these on the skin once they absorb.

 3) Neither have SPF.
 This is good for photography, not so good for everyday wear (but you can always apply an SPF underneath).

 4) They both give a dewy finish.
 If you have dry skin, you’ll love the feel and finish of these foundations.
-They do not cake up or catch on dry spots.
+They don’t cake up or catch on dry spots.
 I would say the MAC F&B gives a dewier finish though.